All of our content is written by humans, not robots. Learn More

 Are Home Security Cameras Worth It?

 Many people wonder if security cameras deter crime, or if they’re simply a capitalistic ploy that exploits our greatest fears about safety.
 Conspiracy theorists, step down.
-In general, studies have shown that security cameras deter crime, even without displacing it elsewhere.
-For example, a survey of 86 inmates serving time for burglary said that security cameras were a deterrent in the houses they chose to burglarize (although a minority noted that cameras suggested there were valuables in the home).3 Similarly, a study from the University of North Carolina found that cameras and surveillance devices deter burglars most effectively.4
+In general, research shows that security cameras effectively deter crime.
+For example, a survey of 86 inmates serving time for burglary revealed that security cameras were a significant deterrent when choosing targets.
+A minority noted that cameras suggested valuables inside.1

 Blink Indoor Parts